lucadibello/RoadSense/specification/project_specification.md

 1. Develop a cost-effective IoT-based system to detect and map road anomalies.
 2. Quantify road bumpiness levels and provide real-time alerts for hazardous conditions.
-3. Data transmission at established access points to reduce communication overhead.
-4. Centralized data management for efficient aggregation and analysis.
-5. User-friendly interface for stakeholders to visualize road conditions and manage alerts.
+3. User-friendly interface for stakeholders to visualize road conditions and manage alerts.
-6. Improve the accuracy of road conditons by using multiple vehicles for data collection.
+4. Improve the accuracy of road conditons by using multiple vehicles for data collection.

 ## Requirements